esciencecenter-digital-skills/research-software-support/stories/fairsoftware.md

 - Be aware of the machine-actionable nature of FAIR
 - Get a feeling for additional challenges that software poses to FAIR

+### FAIR software (20 minutes, optional)

+While the intepretation of the FAIR4RS working group has been the dominant set of principles since its publication, it was not the first attempt to apply FAIR to software.
+[This paper by Anna Lena Lamprecht et al.](https://doi.org/10.3233/ds-190026) was published a few years earlier, and also described an extension of the FAIR principles for software.
+The paper is a more elaborate in its descriptions of software, the different aspects of software, and how they are or are not addressed by FAIR.
+It is a good read if you want to get a deeper understanding of software and its relation to the FAIR principles.

 ### Discussion

 - What are the differences between FAIR principles for data and software?